Vidushi-GitHub/gcn-nlp-test/README.md

 # gcn-nlp-test
-Temporary testings of NLP project for GCN
+Temporary directory of NLP project for GCN